Voice-Lab/VoiceLab/README.md

 essentially turns Praat\'s source code written in C and C++ into a Pythonic interface.
 What that means is that any praat measurement in this software is using actual Praat source code, so you can trust the underlying algorithms.
-Voice Lab figures out all of the analysis parameters for you, but you can always use your own, and these are the same parameters as in Praat, and they do the exact same thing because it is Praat\'s source code powering everything.
+Voice Lab figures out all analysis parameters for you, but you can always use your own, and these are the same parameters as in Praat, and they do the exact same thing because it is Praat\'s source code powering everything.
 That means if you are a